SimoMazil/simomazil.github.io/README.md

 # simomazil.github.io

-This website is inspired from iOS design.
+A Jekyll theme with inspired from iOS design.